dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/docs/FxCopPort/Proposed FxCop rule changes in Roslyn.md

 Yes, this is a good change.
 The .NET team would mark `Environment.SpecialFolders` to suppress this warning.
 That has the advantage of making it clear that this wasn't a good design choice, and will discourage others from emulating it.

+## CA1716: Identifiers should not match keywords

+@sharwell made the following suggestions:

+> 1. The rule is defined according to "reserved identifiers".
+I believe it makes sense to expand this to include context-sensitive keywords where the identifier is visible in that context.
+For example, this rule should report a field named value as a violation because fields are visible in property setters, but it should not report a violation for a parameter or local variable named value because they can never be visible in the same scope where value is a keyword.
+>
+> 2. The set of languages and keywords are not defined.
+This makes expanding the rule in the future difficult.
+For example, some users may want new languages (e.g. Boo) for interoperability reasons while other users will not.
+I encourage this rule to be split into one rule for each programming language.
+>
+> 3. It makes sense to check publicly-exposed identifiers against multiple programming languages, but identifiers which are only internally visible only need to be checked against the current programming language.
+This separation should apply whether or not the advice from the second item is taken.

+These are good suggestions.

+With regard to item #2, the [MSDN documentation](https://msdn.microsoft.com/en-us/library/ms182248.aspx) for the rule actually does define the set of languages to which it applies:

+> This rule checks against keywords in the following languages:
+>
+> * Visual Basic
+> * C#
+> * C++

+... and of course the Roslyn replacements would only apply to the Roslyn languages C# and VB.
+C++/CLI